 - Server write MACsecret

 - Client write MACsecret

 - Server write key

 - Sequence numbers

 Q #18) What is file enumeration?

-Ans.
-This kind of attack uses forceful browsing with the URL manipulation attack.
-Hackers can manipulate the parameters in url string and can get the critical data which generally not open for the public such as achieved data, old version or data which in under development.
+Answer: This kind of attack uses forceful browsing with the URL manipulation attack.
+Hackers can manipulate the parameters in URL string and can get the critical data which generally does not open for the public such as achieved data, old version or data which is under development.

 Q #19) List the benefits that can be provided by an intrusion detection system?

 Answer: There are three benefits of an intrusion detection system.